Cola-Air/Minecraft-Custom-Modpack/README.md

 ## Declaration
   This collection is all coming from the hard-working developers, I will also mention their home page or CurseForge page, there you will find their donation channel.
-  And you are also welcomed to modify or share this collection to anyone or anywhere.